ParisAstronomicalDataCentre/OPUS/README.md

 **OPUS** (**O**bservatoire de **P**aris **U**WS **S**ystem) is a job control
 system developed using the micro-framework bottle.py.
-The Universal Worker System pattern v1.0 (UWS) as defined by the International Virtual Observatory Alliance (IVOA) is implemented as a REST service to manage job execution on a work cluster.
+The Universal Worker System pattern v1.0 (UWS) as defined by the International Virtual Observatory Alliance (IVOA) is implemented as a REST service to control job execution on a work cluster.

 Documentation
 =============